Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ## Prerequisites {#prerequisites}

-- VSC account + intro credits or project credits
+1- VSC account + intro credits or project credits **VSC is the Flanders' most highly integrated high-performance research computing (HPC) environment**

-- Access to OnDemand and Interactive Apps
+2- Access to OnDemand and Interactive Apps
-- Basic shell + R familiarity
+3- Basic shell + R familiarity
-- Storage under $VSC_DATA or staging storage
+4- Storage under $VSC_DATA or staging storage

 ---
 ### What is an HPC Node?